warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 ### Known limitations

-<aside class="warning" role="complementary" aria-label="betaonly">Daily incremental backup for Enterprise customers is currently a Beta capability.
+<aside class="warning" role="complementary" aria-label="betaonly2">Daily incremental backup for Enterprise customers is currently a Beta capability.
 It is not enabled by default.</aside>

 <ul>